floriandorau/opa-aks/README.md

 ## Policy

-To test how OPA is working in AKS we try to apply a policy which requires pod to have a label attached to pod definition.
-If label does not exist, pods should be rejected when applied to cluster.
+To test how OPA is working in AKS we try to apply a policy which require pods to have a specific labels attached.
+If these labels do not exist, pods should be rejected when applied to cluster.

 ## Deploy policy